JustToTryModels/NEW-Book-Recommendation-System/README.md

    streamlit run app.py
    ```

-> **Note on Data Loading:** The application is configured to automatically download the pre-processed pivot tables and datasets directly from Hugging Face (`IamPradeep/BRS_DATA`).
-You do not need to download the CSV files manually!
+> **Note on Data Loading:** The application is configured to automatically download the pre-processed data structures directly from Hugging Face (`IamPradeep/BRS_DATA`).
+You do not need to download the CSV files manually to run the interface!

 <br>